networknext/next/docs/configure_network_next.md

   `next keygen`

-This will generate a completely fresh set of keypairs for your network next instance, so that it uniquely secured vs. other network next instances.
+This generates a fresh set of keypairs for your network next instance, so that it uniquely secured vs. any other network next instances.

-Secrets will be generated and stored under ~/secrets.
-Safe values such as public keys will be written to source code files across the repository.
+Secrets are generated and stored under ~/secrets.

-You can review the changes to the source code with:

-  `git diff`

-Once you are satisfied with the changes, commit them to the repository:

-`git commit -am "keygen" && git push origin`

 Back up the secrets directory somewhere.
 If you lose it, you will not be able to administer your network next instance.